strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 ### register()

-This function is called to load the plugin, even before the application is actually [bootstrapped](#bootstrap), in order to register [permissions](/developer-docs/latest/plugins/users-permissions.md) or database migrations.
+This function is called to load the plugin, even before the application is actually [bootstrapped](#bootstrap), in order to register [permissions](/developer-docs/latest/plugins/users-permissions.md), the server part of [custom fields](/developer-docs/latest/development/custom-fields.md#registering-a-custom-field-on-the-server), or database migrations.

 **Type**: `Function`